-This course studies basic ideas of differential calculus and its applications.
-Topics to be covered include limits and continuity, derivatives of various functions and applications.
+This course studies basic ideas of differential calculus and its applications and an introduction to integral calculus.
+Topics to be covered include limits and continuity, derivatives of various functions, definite integrals fundamental theorem of calculus, indefinite integrals, and applications.

 Calculus II